 Reassure Customers They Can Safely Shop

 Calabash Tea & Tonic, a Black woman-owned teahouse with two brick and mortar locations in Washington D.C. had to fully shift to online retail in March of 2020 due to COVID, and quickly determine how best to service their existing customers.
-This meant rapidly developing their ecommerce footprint in just a few short months, as well as new products for online sales.
+This meant rapidly developing their eCommerce footprint in just a few short months, as well as new products for online sales.
 Current clients were invited via email and social to shop safely online, and the result was a 400% increase in sales, with retained and new customers in every state in the continental U.S., as well as other countries.
 Although vaccination rates are now up, some customers in certain parts of the country are still nervous about in person shopping experiences.
 Offering safe alternatives can retain those customers and drive more sales.

 Customer Retention Can Future Proof Your Brand

 Like all marketing initiatives, customer retention marketing is an investment in your business.
 It takes work, and it’s not an overnight fix.
 Brands that invest early in customer retention marketing help to future proof their brand, versus brands that sit back and wait to see what will happen, continuing to take the same marketing approach that they had pre-pandemic.
-Proactive brands can take advantage of market hesitancy to strength their position against competitors, and if they’re willing to do what it takes to reach customers, they may just find a windfall opportunity is available to them.
+Proactive brands can take advantage of market hesitancy to strengthen their position against competitors, and if they’re willing to do what it takes to reach customers, they may just find a windfall opportunity is available to them.
 If you’d like to know how to take advantage of today’s new shopping behaviors and marketing strategies, contact our team at [email protected] to schedule a complimentary consultation.